By Bill Gaw firstname.lastname@example.org

 driven by inaccurate data and untimely, uncontrolled documentation.

-Performance Management: Measurement systems can be motivational or de-motivational.
-The individual goal setting of the 80’s is a good example of de-motivational measurement - it tested one individual or group against the other and while satisfying some individual egos, it provided little contribution to overall company growth and profit.
-Today, balanced scorecard training is the choice of manufacturing winners.
+Basic No. 7: Performance Management: Measurement systems can be motivational or de-motivational.
+The individual goal setting is a good example of de-motivational measurement - it tests one individual or group against the other and while satisfying some individual egos, it provided little contribution to overall company growth and profit.
+Today, balanced, performance scorecards are the choice of manufacturing winners.

 Long cycle times are symptoms of poor manufacturing

 performance and high non-value added costs.
 Manufacturers need to